changliu98/AssemblageDocs/docs/source/api_reference.rst

     there are other ways worker can get the tasks, such as reading from a database or some file.

-Classese and Functions
+Classes and Functions
 ----------------------

 For Linux
 ~~~~~~~~~~~~

-The class `BuildStartegy` defines the behavior of the worker.
+The class `BuildStrategy` defines the behavior of the worker.
 You can extend this class to implement your own.
-Then, provide this class to the `builder` function to `AssmeblageCluster`.
+Then, provide this class to the `builder` function to `AssemblageCluster`.

 .. code-block:: python

-   class SampleBuild(BuildStartegy):
+   class SampleBuild(BuildStrategy):

       def clone_data(self, repo):
          clonedir = os.urandom(8).hex()